General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Dynamic optimization for constrained control allocation

 \section{Dynamic optimization for constrained control allocation}

-In many real applications, further constraints in addition to the positivity of the thrust might be imposed such as, e.g. thrust saturations, limited servo velocities, pointing constraints, etc. In these cases, analytical solutions cannot be easily computed and online optimization must be used \cite{johansen2004constrained,Liu,YushiWei,torben_control_2020,johansen_efficient_2005}).
+In many real applications, additional constraints to the positivity of the thrust might be imposed such as, e.g. thrust rate and saturation, limited servo velocities and pointing constraints.
+In these cases, analytical solutions cannot be easily computed and online optimization must be used \cite{johansen2004constrained,torben_control_2020,johansen_efficient_2005}.
 The typical approach presented in the literature to solve this problem while avoiding singularities in the mapping is to consider the problem in discrete time and to solve at each sampling time an optimization problem of the form:

-where the cost function consists on : \begin{enumerate} \item $T^{T}WT$ : a quadratic term representing the power consumption of the n actuators; \item $s^T Q s$ : a quadratic term that allows to play on the magnitude of the slack and thus how close to $\tau_d$ the produced torques/forces will be ; \item $\frac{\varrho}{\epsilon +\det(J(\theta)J^T(\theta))}$ : a nonlinear term which penalizes coming close to the singularities of $J(\theta)$ ; \end{enumerate} Such a problem can be enhanced with various constraints depending on the type and performances of the actuators such as thrust rate, thrust saturations, angle rate and forbidden constraints.\\